lionel-panhaleux/krcg/README.md

 pip install krcg
 ```

-### Web API
+### Hosting the web API

-You need to install the `web` version of krcg
+To host the web API, you need to install the `web` version of krcg:

 ```bash
 pip install krcg[web]
 ```

-No wsgi server is installed by default, you need to install one to serve the API.
+No wsgi server is installed by default, you need to install one.
 HTTP web servers can then easily be configured to serve WSGI applications,
 check the documentation of your web server.